spacewalk01/tensorrt-yolov6/README.md

 - OpenCV 4.5.1 with CUDA

 ## Benchmark
 The following result obtained after performing inference 1000 iterations.
 It includes image pre-processing, model inference and post-processing (non-max suppression) times.
-The resolution of the input video was 1280x720 which can be downloaded on [youtube](https://www.youtube.com/watch?v=wqctLW0Hb_0&t=1214s).
+The resolution of the input video was 1280x720 which can be downloaded from [Youtube](https://www.youtube.com/watch?v=wqctLW0Hb_0&t=1214s).

 | Model | Device | Mode | Input Shape(HxW) | FPS |
 |-|-|:-:|:-:|:-:|